Do you need a streaming stick with a smart TV?

 By using separate streaming media players, you ensure the best possible experience.
 Typically, streaming sticks are faster, easier to use, and the software and apps are updated continually.

-Plus, as the Chromecast and Fire TV stick are both available for around £35 each, it’s a no brainer.
+Plus, as the Google Chromecast and Amazon Fire TV Stick are both available for around £35 each, it’s a no brainer.
 They look even cheaper when compared to the upfront cost of buying a set-top box streaming media player.
 And that is, of course, without considering the ongoing cost!

 Yes, you need a streaming stick with a smart TV!